AudioPixie/TPRTracker/README.md

 - Fully reset the tracker
 - Apply all settings in the Seed Settings tab.
 - Mark off all checks in the excluded checks list of the settings string.
-This does not include barren dungeons, individual dungeons can be cleared using the pop-out menu on the right side of the check list box.
+This does not include barren dungeons, once required dungeons are selected use "Clear Unrequired Dungeons" in the pop-out menu on the right side of the check list box.
+- Mark off all post-dungeon checks (notably Ilia Memory Quest/Hidden Village checks that are not on the excluded checks list)
-- Gives the player all items found in the starting items list of the settings string.
+- Give the player all items found in the starting items list of the settings string.
 Also includes Gate Keys and Bulblin Camp Key.
-- Turns off Poe and Bug tab visibility.
+- Turn off Poe checks, Bug checks, and Howling Stones visibility
-- Applies the race item layout preset.
+- Apply the race item layout preset.
 This will set your 3 dungeons to Forest Temple, Goron Mines, and Lakebed Temple.
-Dungeons can be changed in the visual settings tab.
+Dungeons can be changed by right-clicking them.
+- Turn off item name tooltips

 ### Race item layout preset

 Click **Race** under Preset Layouts in the Visual Settings tab.
 This layout is designed as a somewhat compact option to remove items that are unnecessary for race tracking.
 You will still need to set your required dungeons manually.

-### Changing the ruleset
+### Current race ruleset

-**The current race settings are based off of the [Season 1 Tournament ruleset](https://docs.google.com/document/d/13IgxOZ_TnBN73RjJvDCzAemOYV2K9HRfY6dHwJPTk_I/edit?usp=sharing) as of: September 11th, 2024.**
+**The current race settings are based off of the [Season 1 Tournament ruleset](https://docs.google.com/document/d/13IgxOZ_TnBN73RjJvDCzAemOYV2K9HRfY6dHwJPTk_I/edit?usp=sharing) as of: October 29th, 2024.**
 - Settings String:
 	- ```5sQ3g2kPC_-CfeJ8HaX7cJny-NoYqQZKQc7IwNIwNIwN0u70u70u70u70u70u70u71_qwFLTZK61gbCq2Z80-pphmuHTHbBB1BaDknYf_AxydhLmPgSZZbUoyNT5KTnKnI8b6WSbx66LYROE-5GjUYcccP9CNGx20M_b6WAXskPHcrbw8PUjs-vEAKmKvfKLWdIa4eJUDhKdJMGx1QMhM69tq6YE6yvHGff3dsMtKCbWX_m```

-If you would like to change the ruleset, generate a spoiler log with your desired settings and replace the spoiler log found at:

-- Windows: ```.\Pixie's TPR Tracker\Pixie's TPR Tracker_Data\RaceSettingsLog```
-- Mac: ```.\Pixie's TPR Tracker\Content\RaceSettingsLog```

-**Note that there should only be one file in this folder at a time**

-The replaced file **will**:
-- Apply all settings in the Seed Settings tab
-- Mark all checks in the Excluded Checks list
-- Give you all items in the Starting Item list
-- Give you the Gate Keys and Bulblin Camp Key based on your settings.

-The replaced file **will not**:
-- Show Poe and Bug tabs automatically even if your settings include them
-- Apply required dungeons (always will show FT, GM, and LT)
-- Affect the automatic item layout (will always be the **Race** preset from the Visual Settings tab)
-- Affect the **Race** preset layout in any way

 Feel free to reach out to me concerning rule changes for race settings so I can update the pack-in spoiler log.